Montenegrin passport: History

 The first passports issued in Montenegro are from the 18th century, by Prince-Bishop Vasilije III Petrović-Njegoš.

 After Vasilije, ethnicity was never a part of Montenegrin passports again.
-During the reign of Prince-Bishop Petar I Petrović-Njegoš, a special document known as "Passport" (Пасош) was granted to the citizens who wanted extraordinarily to visit foreign countries.
+During the reign of Prince-Bishop Petar I Petrović-Njegoš, a special document known as "passport" (Пасош) was granted to the citizens who wanted extraordinarily to visit foreign countries.

-During the reign of Prince-Bishop Petar II Petrović-Njegoš, he granted special Montenegrin Bills of Passage.
-From then on, next to every user of the bill and subsequent passports, "Montenegrin" was added, relating to the country of his or her birth.
+During the reign of Prince-Bishop Petar II Petrović-Njegoš, he granted special Montenegrin bills of passage.
+From then on, next to every user of the bill and subsequent passports, "Montenegrin" was added, relating to the country of birth.
 It also introduced the notification of which clan the individual is from.
-Later, Njegos formally instituted the official name as the "Montenegrin Passport".
-It was composed of the Seal of the Cetinje Metropolitanate's Righteous Soviet, a bicephalic white eagle with spread-out wings, an Eastern Orthodox cross between his heads, and a passing lion beneath it, altogether on a red background.
+Later, Njegos formally instituted the official name as the "Montenegrin passport".
+It was composed of the seal of the Cetinje Metropolitanate's righteous soviet, a bicephalic white eagle with spread-out wings, an Eastern Orthodox cross between his heads, and a passing lion beneath it, altogether on a red background.

-With the secularization of Montenegro as a formal Princedom under Prince Danilo I Petrovic-Njegos, religious affiliation and even physical description of the passport holder were introduced as of the mid 19th century, in attempt to prevent fraud.
-The Seal was replaced with Danil's Coat of Arms, the lion was moved onto a red shield on the eagle's chest, while an Imperial crown was added.
+With the secularization of Montenegro as a formal princedom under Prince Danilo I Petrovic-Njegos, religious affiliation and even physical description of the passport holder were introduced as of the mid 19th century, in attempt to prevent fraud.
+The seal was replaced with Danil's coat of arms, the lion was moved onto a red shield on the eagle's chest, and an imperial crown was added.

 The passports issued by Nikola I Petrovic-Njegos were significantly changed in appearance, also losing any reference to nationality.
-The same were the unrecognized passports published by the Montenegrin Government in Exile in 1919, after the country's annexation by Serbia.
+The same were the unrecognized passports published by the Montenegrin government-in-exile in 1919, after the country's annexation by Serbia.